 Another place I have seen mention of that could be a good pub meal option is the Richmond Arms Hotel.

 Richmond, Tasmania Accommodation

-If a day isn’t long enough to get through all these activities then perhaps you would like to consider staying overnight in this picturesque little town.
-Here are some of the options I have found while researching Richmond accomodation.
+If one day isn’t long enough to get through all these activities then perhaps you would like to consider staying overnight in this picturesque little town.
+Here are some of the options I have found while researching Richmond accommodation.